commercetools/commercetools-sunrise-java/CONTRIBUTING.md

-These are the contribution guidelines for the SPHERE.IO JVM SDK 1.x and SPHERE.IO Sunrise shop template.
+These are the contribution guidelines for the SPHERE.IO JVM SDK 1.x and Sunrise Java shop template.

 Contributions are welcome!